Quokka Fact File

 Quokkas need low amounts of water to function and at times will go for months without a drink.

 Quokkas have a very limited distribution in Australia.
-Most of the population exists on Bald and Rottnest islands.
+Most of the population exists on Bald and Rottnest islands off the coast of Western Australia.
 There is also a mainland colony in the Two Peoples Bay Nature Reserve.

 Scrub, open woodlands, wetlands, thick forests, semi-arid heath and swamps provided the most common homes of the quokka.
 They pick a habitat situated near a water source.